prasannakotyal/Transformer/README.md

  - Feed forward
  - Layer normalization
  - Skip connections
+ - Train it on shakespeare data

  ### TO DO
- - Train a small model on a dataset
  - Vectorize operations and remove redundancies/slow code
  - Add GPU acceleration support